yaokai-liu/xRe/README.md

 2. **Variables**: Variables are those identifiers with lower letters, digits or underscore but not start with digits.
    1. Using `=` can assign an xRe structure to a variable in an xRe string.
    2. Using `@` can call the structure of it in match program in an xRe string.
-   3. Using `#` can get its order number in variable array in an expression.
+   3. Using `#` can get its order number in variable array, only can be using in expressions.
-   4. Using `$` can get the last matched result of it in an expression.
+   4. Using `$` can get the last matched result of it in an expression, present as a plain text.

    When assign or call a variable, the variable must be bracketed with `<` and `>`.
 3. **Functions**: Functions are those identifiers that stored in match program and can be called.